Thank you for signing up to . You will receive a verification email shortly.

 Your first antenatal appointment is known as your booking-in appointment.
 This will be scheduled any time between eight-12 weeks.
 From this point onwards you're officially pregnant and will be given your own set of antenatal notes to take away with you.
 Your midwife will take a family medical history and will give you information about antenatal screening and diagnostic tests available.
 She will take your blood pressure and test a urine sample for protein and sugar.

-These routine checks will be carried out at every subsequent antenatal appointment as raised blood pressure and protein in the urine are important signs of pre-eclampsia, a potentially life-threatening condition of pregnancy.
+These routine checks will be carried out at every subsequent antenatal appointment as raised blood pressure and protein in the urine are important signs of pre-eclampsia (opens in new tab), a potentially life-threatening condition of pregnancy.
 She will measure your height, weight and will take a blood sample.
 She may also carry out a physical examination, checking your breasts, heart and lungs.
 You will also be asked where you want to have your baby.
-(If you haven’t yet made up your mind, don’t worry – there’s still plenty of time to make a decision.)
+(If you haven't yet made up your mind, don't worry - there's still plenty of time to make a decision.)